denten-books/plain-text/2-chapter.md

 locations, each entailing drastically differing affordances for reading, writing, and interpretation.
 Were we to untangle the tightly wound coil of the circuit, we would find ample distance between the archive and the projection.
-Where print is flat computed text resides in several level in multiple dimensions [@halyes code is flat].
+Where print is flat, computed text resides at several levels and along multiple dimensions [@halyes code is flat].

 How did this multiplicity come to be?
+And what effect does it have on the life of the mind?
 The purpose of this chapter is to open the space between the visible sign and the stored inscription.

 I am interested here in the long history of formalism. in the binaries of surface and depth, shape and formula, content and structure.

 1. Form is fundamentally misunderstood.
 2. From Plato to Hegel to the Russian formalists, form is used to designate both external shape and internal structure, or formula.
 3. The story of how the sign splits
-3. The document object model represents an advance in formalism.
+4. The document object model represents an advance in formalism.
 From two to three.
-4. Formatting, structure, and control emerge as the mediating layer between text as image and text as code.
+5. Formatting, structure, and control emerge as the mediating layer between text as image and text as code.

 Textual primitives that give rise to letters, words, and pages, exhibit